-Example Effect Α. Clients have instant access to information.
+Example Effect A. Clients have instant access to information.
 Technology increases revenue.
 Agents can communicate with clients in a variety of ways.
-Both employees and clients benefit from controlled and consistent experiences, leading to greater satisfaction.
-Technology allows measurement.
+Both employees and clients benefit from Technology allows measurement. controlled and consistent experiences, leading to greater satisfaction.
 Technology improves the customer experience.
-Employees can work from any location.
+D. Employees can work from any location.
 Technology helps build a consistent experience.
-Consistency reduces possible E&O exposures.
-Standardized workforce practices reduce employee stress, making the work environment more enjoyable.
-Technology offers flexibility.
-Technology can increase G. The ability for any number of people to process more transactions increases perperson revenue. employee satisfaction. Н. Agents can focus more on customer service than on transactions.
-I. Unchanging, or invariable, practices reduce exposure to E&O claims.
-J. Employees can access personal training opportunities.
-K. Any given number of people can process more transactions.
+E. Consistency reduces possible E&O exposures.
+Technology offers F. Standardized workforce practices reduce employee stress, making the work environment more enjoyable. flexibility.
+Technology can increase employee satisfaction.
+G. The ability for any number of people to process more transactions increases perperson revenue. employee satisfaction. Н. Agents can focus more on customer service than on transactions. Ι. Unchanging, or invariable, practices reduce exposure to E&O claims.
+J. Employees can access personal training opportunities. К. Any given number of people can process more transactions.